 Is this a complete list?

-After I listed all the movies I could think of, I realized that the order kept changing, some movies fell off after not seeming as worthwhile as they first had, and some movies that I couldn't seem to shake from my consciousness jumped back on.
+After I listed all the movies I could think of, I realized that their ranked order kept changing, some movies fell off after not seeming as worthwhile as they first had, and some movies that I, at first, took as trivial, kept coming back to my memories and begged me to rewatch them and cherish them.
+These movies were re-added.
 Sometimes, you think you're free of a movie but it comes back to haunt you in thrilling ways.
 Sometimes you think it's the greatest masterpiece since Mozart's 25th symphony, but a couple weeks or months later, it feels like it was only great for that one night, and any moment of greatness in it is impossible to point out.
-This is a list of movies that have consistently kept me warm at night, proud of my sisters' and brothers' achievements, and that have helped me keep my faith in our species.
+This is a list of movies that have consistently kept me warm at night, smiling through the day, proud of my sisters' and brothers' achievements, and that have helped me keep my faith in our species.
 I believe these movies speak not just to the years in which they were made, but to all times.
 It's true that new ideas are constantly being born, and that sometimes old ideas become outdated, but there are also instances when an idea that someone thinks is perfectly expressed in a brand-new movie has been expressed much better decades ago.
 So, in short, this list is not bound by new releases, remakes, nor by a bias towards the classics.
 It seeks the true mind, the best mind, the purest heart.
 The Canon will, by its very nature, never be completed.

 Are you saying that movies not included here are "bad movies"?